PragatiGupta97/SONY_Music_Italia/README.md

 Execute the Job and wait for it to complete.
 Generally 15 to 20 minutes are required to fetch the data depending on connection bandwidth.

 ## Machine Learning Algo
-Finally, open the "Sony_Classification.ipynb" file replace the input file path and run the algorithm
+Finally, open the "Sony_Classification.ipynb" file replace the input file path and run the algorithm.
+There is a input file already presend under the directory Pentaho ETL/Output.
+In case of using existing file ETL step is optional.